 - DO represent your service member well.
 You don’t need to be fake, but smile and shake hands as your service member introduces you to people.
 Don’t drink too much.
 Don’t dance inappropriately.

 - DO have fun.
 Enjoy your time and seeing your service member dressed up in his/her finest.
 Take pictures, absorb the traditions of the evening, laugh and dance your heart out.
 Most importantly, remember to be yourself.

 * * *

-Sarah Peachey is a 20-something journalist from the northeast, living in the Southwest near Fort Huachuca, AZ with her husband, two furbabies and infant daughter.
-She began a career in journalism with The Fort Polk Guardian, an installation newspaper, winning two state awards for her work, and now freelances for military spouse support sites.
-She is an active blogger on MilitaryOneClick and her blog, “Stetsons, Spurs and Stilettos.”
-She enjoys spending her days on the shooting range or at home with a good book.
-She considers herself a bookworm, pianist, wine enthusiast and a
+Sarah Peachey is a 20-something journalist from Pennsylvania, back in the Mid-Atlantic after voyages to the Deep South and Southwest.
+She lives with her husband, toddler and newborn.
+She began a career in journalism with The Fort Polk Guardian, an installation newspaper, winning three state awards for her work, and she now freelances for military spouse support sites and consults for MilitaryOneClick.
+She has a passion for politics and fiery debate.
+She considers herself a bookworm, pianist, wine enthusiast and crossword addict.